varabyte/kobweb/README.md

 #### Component styles

 So far, we've discussed CSS style blocks as defining a general assortment of CSS style properties.
-However, there is a way to type CSS style blocks, which is useful as it lets you generate typed variants associated with and only compatible with that base style.
+However, there is a way to define typed CSS style blocks, which let you generate typed variants associated with, and only compatible with, a specific base style.

 The base style in this case is called a *component style* because the pattern is effective when defining widget components.
 In fact, it is the standard pattern that Silk uses for every single one of its widgets.

 We'll discuss this full pattern around building widgets using component styles later, but to start we'll demonstrate how to declare one.
-You create a marker interface of type `ComponentKind` and then pass that into your `CssStyle` declaration block.
+You create a marker interface that implements `ComponentKind` and then pass that into your `CssStyle` declaration block.

 For example, if you were creating your own `Button` widget: